v4v-info/v4v-info.github.io/_pieces/content-format.md

 weight: 2
 ---

-There isn't one content format when it comes to value-for-value.
+There isn't one content format when it comes to Value4Value.
 That being said, when it comes to podcasting, including your listeners into the feedback and content-creation loop is tried and tested.